ksator/arista-cloudvision-automation/REST APIs/README.md

 # REST APIs examples

-You will find here REST APIs examples using:
+You will find in this directory examples using:

 - The **Wget** command-line tool
 - The **cURL** command-line tool